 Known for quality

-The Samson pump has long been the most used pump in vacuum systems on ocean-going fishing vessels and at harbor pump facilities.
+Samson pumps have long been the most used pumps in vacuum systems on ocean-going fishing vessels and at harbor pump facilities.
 Used for more than 40 years within the fishing industry, these pumps became legendary due to their reliability and adoptability.

 For more than 30 years Samson has been the supplier of liquid ring pumps for the fishing industry.